christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     simply the same relgion that they were already worshiping, and because of widespread illiteracy at the time, they had no idea what garbage was inside the bible.\
-(d) The Letter to Flora and the Tripartite Tractate write about a
+(c) The Letter to Flora and the Tripartite Tractate write about a
     Gnostic teacher called "Ptolemy" who I identify as Ptolemy Menneus aka Simon Boethus aka Simon Magus.\
-(e) Modern judaism is not the Torah (Old Testament), and has not been
+(d) Modern judaism is not the Torah (Old Testament), and has not been
     for a long time.
 The Talmud was completed after the New Testiment and this is what modern jews follow.
 Essentially, jews follow the program that Rabbi Akiva and his students created (ethnocentrisim in the form of a religion).\
-(f) Kabbalists believe that Rabbi Akiba was a gilgul (reincarnation) of
+(e) Kabbalists believe that Rabbi Akiba was a gilgul (reincarnation) of
     Zimri, a prince of the Tribe of Simeon who participated in the Heresy of Peor.\
-(g) Several members of this Egyptian-Persian-Anatolian-Greek-Roman
+(f) Several members of this Egyptian-Persian-Anatolian-Greek-Roman
     aristocratic family identified themselves as 'jewish' despite being ethnically Celtic Gauls or Aryan Sarmatians.
 Ptolemy (Alexander) bar Menneus/Ptolemy X Alexander I (Simon Boethus) played the role of